utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

 - **Phone Number**:
     You can add your phone number and receive a call or text message to verify your identity． There are three types of phones that can be added- "Phone", "Alternate phone", and "Office phone".
-    You may add one phone number of each type
+    You may add one phone number for each type
     (i.e. a total of three phone numbers can be added as your verification method).
     The description of each phone type is as follows:
     - **Phone**：This is your main phone, such as your mobile phone.
 You can verify your identity either by receiving an SMS message or phone call.
 If you added your phone number as your first verification method, it should be automatically become "Phone".
     - **"Alternate phone"**：This is a backup phone you can add, such as your landline.
-You can only receive phone calls (SMS is not available) to verify your identity using this phone.
+You can only receive phone calls (SMS unavailable) to verify your identity using this phone.
     - **Office phone**：This is another backup phone you can add, such as your company (university) phone.
-You can only receive phone calls (SMS is not available) to verify your identity using this phone.
+You can only receive phone calls (SMS unavailable) to verify your identity using this phone.
 You can add your extension number (a short number that you input after calling main office number to reach a specific person, team, etc. within the office).
         <!-- 「内線番号」の説明を少し変えました。当たり前なので必要ないかもしれません。-->